How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

 \subsubsection{Evasion Technique Evolution}

 Table~\ref{tab:evasion_evolution} presents the evolution of evasion techniques across 8 categories from 2011 to 2025.

-\textbf{Results.} The number of packages employing evasion techniques grows from 94 in 2020 to 358 in 2024--2025, a 3.8x increase.
-Encoding obfuscation dominated early malware but declined sharply from 19.3\% to 2.3\% as attackers abandoned it.
-String obfuscation remains consistently prevalent across all periods at 6.1\%--12.4\%.
-Hook abuse shows a notable resurgence, rising from 2.9\% in 2023 to 9.4\% in 2024--2025, becoming the most prevalent technique in recent packages.
-Anti-detection techniques remain rare throughout.
+\textbf{Results.} Evasion use grows from 94 packages in 2011--2020 to 358 in 2024--2025, a 3.8x increase, but the corpus grows 6.5x over the same span (249 to 1,622), so the share of malware carrying any evasion falls from 37.8\% to 22.1\%.
+Encoding obfuscation dominated early malware but declined from 19.3\% to 2.3\%.
+String obfuscation stays between 6.1\% and 12.4\% across all periods.
+Hook abuse rebounds from 2.9\% in 2023 to 9.4\% in 2024--2025, the most prevalent technique in that period.
+Anti-analysis stays rare throughout.

-\textbf{Analysis.} The shift from encoding obfuscation (19.3\% $\rightarrow$ 2.3\%) to hook abuse (4.8\% $\rightarrow$ 9.4\%) reflects changing attacker strategies.
-Encoding obfuscation (Base64, hexadecimal) triggers high-entropy detection in ML tools, prompting attackers to adopt cleaner code patterns.
-Hook abuse exploits npm's trusted execution model where \textit{preinstall}/\textit{postinstall} scripts execute with full privileges, bypassing code-level analysis entirely.
-The decline of encoding obfuscation directly explains SAP degradation.
-SAP models trained on 2021 data learned high-entropy patterns as malicious indicators.
-When attackers shifted to clean code with standard APIs, these features no longer distinguish malicious from benign packages, causing the 47.66 percentage point detection drop observed in 2023.
-Similarly, the resurgence of hook abuse in 2024--2025 correlates with GuardDog's recovery (91.42\%), as its Semgrep rules effectively match manifest-level hook patterns that other tools miss.
+\textbf{Analysis.} Encoding obfuscation gives way to hook abuse across the full span, 19.3\% $\rightarrow$ 2.3\% for the former and 4.8\% $\rightarrow$ 9.4\% for the latter.
+Hook abuse exploits npm's trusted execution model, where \textit{preinstall}/\textit{postinstall} scripts run with full privileges, bypassing code-level analysis entirely.
+The decline of encoding obfuscation explains the ML collapse.
+SAP models trained on 2021 data learned high-entropy patterns as malicious indicators, and once attackers moved to clean code with standard APIs, those features stopped separating malicious from benign, causing the 47.66 percentage point drop in 2023.
+ProfMal follows the same path despite a more recent training corpus, so the shift defeats the feature space rather than one model.
+GuardDog recovers to 91.42\% because its Semgrep rules match manifest-level hook patterns that other tools miss, and IntelGuard holds above 91\% because retrieved precedent does not age as code appearance changes.

-\findingbox{Finding 5: What appears as a single phenomenon of ML degradation is three distinct failure modes: SAP collapsed because malware converged toward benign code in feature space, Cerebro because its embeddings became stale as attack code evolved beyond its training distribution, and GENIE because its queries oscillate with attack pattern prevalence rather than degrade monotonically.
-GuardDog is the only tool that recovered, through rule updates rather than retraining.}
+\findingbox{Finding 5: Temporal robustness follows the origin of a detector's decision boundary, not its paradigm.
+Every boundary fitted to a corpus ages, and ProfMal proves that representation richness is no defense, since its behavior graph troughs as steeply as SAP's statistics, while IntelGuard stays above 91\% by grounding verdicts in retrieved evidence.
+SAP and Cerebro age by different routes, through convergence toward benign code and through stale embeddings, and GuardDog alone recovered, through rule updates rather than retraining.}